Kuomboka - Zambia

 The Barotse regard themselves as a separate nation in many respects and even have their own flag.
 Their traditional dress is very different to any other in Zambia.
 The women wear a musisi, a large, quite full skirt with an internal frame to help retain its shape.
 The men wear a siziba, a similar skirt with a matching waistcoat and cotton beret.
 When the Litunga boards the barge he usually wears a siziba but when he disembarks he has changed into a uniform of dark blue with ornate gold braid and cockade hat.
 The uniform was a gift to the Lewanika when he attended King Edward VII of England's coronation and each successive Litunga has a uniform tailored in the UK.

 The Kuomboka attracts a huge number of visitors, trips and specials are usually organised by travel companies although a self-drive is possible.
 Accommodation can be basic and quite pricey for what you get.

 You may also like

-Victoria Falls and Zimbabwe: Scenic day Tour & Sunset Cruise
+Victoria Falls Safari with Lunch and Sunset Cruise

 From Livingstone: Victoria Falls Guided Half-Day Tour